Dedicated, Experienced,

 Public Safety

 Colin has continuously advocated for public safety improvements.
-He is one of the six Councillors who advocated to replace not one, but BOTH of the 33 year old fire trucks that are still in active service.
+He is one of the six Councillors who advocated to replace not one, but BOTH of the 33 year old fire trucks that were still in active service.

 Education